Unity-Technologies/com.unity.multiplayer.docs/docs/getting-started/library-initialization.md

 title: Library Initialization
 ---

 Initializing the MLAPI is fairly simple.
-You need a GameObject with the NetworkingManager component added to it.
-The NetworkingManager class has a static singleton reference to itself making it easy to access from anywhere.
-The first configuration you have to do is to set the Transport.
-You can read more about Transports on the [Custom Transports](../advanced-topics/custom-transports.md) page.
+You need a `GameObject` with the `NetworkManager` component added to it.
+The `NetworkManager` class has a static singleton reference to itself making it easy to access from anywhere.
+The first configuration you have to do is to set the [`Transport`](../advanced-topics/custom-transports.md).

 First add the MLAPI library to your using declarations.